keybase/client/shared/README.md

 ```

 to push the debug APK to your emulator or device, and it should
 connect to the react-native packager instance on your machine.
+Happy
+developing!

 Occasionally you might get a white screen that doesn't go away, even
 after the bundler has finished bundling.
 Stopping the app and